OpenFieldReader/OpenFieldReader/README.md

 We recommend to:

-- use the python wrapper.
-(Include preprocessing, noise reduction, image resizing to support different resolutions, etc.)
+- run preprocessing, noise reduction, image resizing to support different resolutions, etc.
 - scan at a resolution of 300dpi for best results

 It can be used for other purpose as well.